Mini Countryman ImagesCars, Trucks & Vans

 A crossover SUV, this is the first car to have been launched under the Mini marque by BMW and Mini’s first five-door model.

-Being the top of the line, the Mini Cooper S Countryman reaches 60 mph in just 7.6 seconds thanks to the direct injection, twin-scroll turbocharged engine, with 184 bhp and 177 ft-lb of torque, with an impressive top speed of 133 mph.
+Being the top of the line, the Mini Cooper S Countryman reaches 100 km/h in just 7.6 seconds thanks to the direct injection, twin-scroll turbocharged engine, with 184 bhp and 177 ft-lb of torque, with an impressive top speed of 214 km/h.
 Six-speed manual transmission is standard, with automatic also available, handling is good and steering is well weighted.
 All are available with 2 or 4 wheel ‘All4’ drive, allowing minimal off-road and rugged terrain driving.

 The Countryman has a longer wheelbase offering more interior room and higher ground clearance than the Clubman.
 Mini’s first five-door car also has a useable boot and is offered as either a four-seater, with two adjustable rears and masses of elbow room, or as a practical, yet still spacious five seater.
 It may be a mini by name, but not by dimensions.